jamiehenzy/Genome-analysis_RStudio/3_R_Plotting.md

 ```

 ## Exercise 1
-Read **exer_1.R** into your RStudio session and proceed with the exercise by filling in the commands as you go.
-Don't forget to save your work for submission!
+Open **exer_1.Rmd** into your RStudio session and insert your code where indicated (remember to use the +C button).
+Don't forget to "knit" and save your work for submission!

 ## Plotting with ggplot2
-GGPlot is a package that allows you to make a lot of different kinds of plots and has become increasingly popular.
-There are also many tutorials on how to use ggplot as well as example code that could be modified to fit the data you're interested in plotting.
-There is a really helpful cheatsheat (here)[https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf]

 There is a little bit of a learning curve for ggplot as the syntax is structured differently than base R plotting.
 One thing that remains the same and is even more noticible in ggplot is the iterative process of building a plot, one aspect at a time.
 Let's demonstrate what ggplot can do with the states data set